jonmann20/EZGui/readme.md

-EZGui
+EZGUI
 =====

-EZGui is a class for easily laying out text with Unity's OnGUI() function.
+EZGUI is a class for easily laying out text with Unity's OnGUI() function.
 It is well suited for text call-to-actions, and simple notification animations.

 Live Demo
 ---------